Honor the LORD with your wealth

 and your vats will be bursting with wine.
 (Proverbs 3:9-10)

-Specifically, this proverb encourages us to honor ‘the LORD.’
-When you see LORD in capital letters its the English translation for Yahweh.
-This name for God comes from a word meaning ‘to be.’
+Specifically, this proverb encourages us to honor “the LORD.”
+When you see “LORD” in capital letters it is the English translation for Yahweh.
+This name for God comes from a word meaning “to be.”

 When Moses asked God through the burning bush what to call him, he identified himself as “I Am” (Exodus 3).
 This is the essential fact about God: He is.
 Before the creation of the universe, he is.
 When Jesus walked the earth, he is.
 When you were born, he is.
 When you will die, he is.
 When Jesus returns in glory, he is.
 He is apart from the timeline of this world in a way we cannot completely understand.

 God is, and we are to honor him with our wealth.
 God’s existence is the most important factor when you open your wallet, pay your bills, create your budget or go shopping.
 Honoring the LORD with our wealth means earning, using and holding wealth in such a way as to show the world that he is the most important factor in reality.